jnunderwood/grails-secure-web-service-example/README.md

 ## Description

-This is a simple example application that provides a REST API for listing and searching for employees in a database.
+This is a simple example application that provides a web service for listing and searching for employees in a database.
 The project has the following
 characterisitcs:

 - Grails: uses the [Grails][1] v3.1 framework
 - Asynchronous: uses Grails [asynchronous][2] features
-- RESTful: uses Grails "rest-api" profile to create a [web service][3]
+- Web Service: uses Grails "rest-api" profile to create a [web service][3]
 - Secure: uses Grails Spring Security [Core][4] v3 and [Rest][5] v2 plugins

 ## Object Model